Lead Counselor, WHRP

 The Benedict Center values its staff members - people who want to work with purpose, making a difference in our communities.

-POSITION: Counselor, Women’s Harm Reduction Program
+POSITION: Lead Counselor, Women’s Harm Reduction Program (Full Time)

 REPORTS TO: Clinical Program Director

-POSITIN PURPOSE: The primary responsibility for this position is to provide AODA and Mental Health therapy/treatment to program participants including group, individual, and family sessions as needed.
+POSITION PURPOSE: The primary responsibility for this position is to provide AODA and Mental Health therapy/treatment to program participants including group, individual, and family sessions as needed.

 • Conduct mental health and substance use assessments with clients and develop appropriate treatment plans, and treatment plan reviews